 My work focuses on these illustrious medieval developers of ethical Aristotelianism.
 Through my research, I hope both to deepen our understanding of this tradition's impressive history and to draw lessons from that history regarding how best to think about and defend ethical Aristotelianism today.

 Aquinas and the Ethics of Happiness.

-With two years of generous support from the Alexander von Humboldt Foundation, I have been writing a monograph that attempts to show how Aquinas, modifying and developing Aristotle's ethics, joins happiness, moral rules, virtue, grace, and meaning into an interconnected whole.
+With two years of generous support from the Alexander von Humboldt Foundation, I have been writing a monograph that attempts to show how Aquinas, modifying and developing Aristotle's ethics, joins happiness, moral rules, virtue, and grace into an interconnected whole.
 Happiness, understood fundamentally as a matter of engaging in and enjoying genuinely good activities, is the key to achieving this unity.
-Whether or not such a holistic view of ethics can ultimately be sustained, the result is a vision of what it is to live a good, meaningful, and happy human life, which brilliantly weaves together well-being, connection to others, and a morality of rules integrated with virtues.
+Whether or not such a holistic view of ethics can ultimately be sustained, the result is a vision of what it is to live a good and happy human life, which brilliantly weaves together well-being, connection to others, and a morality of rules integrated with virtues.
 The book is under contract at Cambridge University Press.

 John Buridan: Questions on the Ten Books of Aristotle's Nicomachean Ethics - Volume 1.
 A translation.